Copyright © 2023 Tokyo in Pics | Powered by Tokyo in Pics

 - Suitengumae (Tokyo Metro Hanzomon Line)

 - Set up your camera on a tripod in the middle of the bridge.
-If you can’t get the middle, try getting as close to it as possible.
+If you can’t, try getting as close to it as possible.
 Why?
 The boats don’t follow the same path.
 They will spread out slightly.
 If you are in the correct position, you’ll be able to get multiple light trails.

 - If you are a novice photographer, you might wonder how many light trails appear in one photo.
 There’s a reason for that, especially as so many boats never arrive simultaneously.
 To do that, you take several images and stack them using software such as Adobe Photoshop.